Can a Woman have too much Testosterone?

 Written by Ben Bunting: BA(Hons), PGCert.
 Sport & Exercise Nutrition.
 L2 Strength & Conditioning Coach.

-We all want to stay in shape and feel great, and sex hormones have an important role to play.
+We all want to stay in shape and feel great, and sex hormones such as testosterone have an important role to play.

 What is natural testosterone?

-Testosterone is a steroid hormone that is essential for male development and health.
+Testosterone is an androgenic steroid hormone (also refered to as testoids) that is essential for male development and health.
 It is produced mainly in the testes, but also in the brain, liver, and other organs.

 As testosterone is naturally higher in men than women it is responsible for traits that are associated with masculinity, such as facial hair and a deep voice.
 It also affects libido, aggression, and muscle mass.
 You can read more about its benefits, here.